CyberAgentAILab/derendering-text/src/modules/generator/README.md

 - Render a text with the parameters

 ### Renderer
-This text image generator's renderer is based on [skia-python](https://github.com/kyamagu/skia-python), which is a python binding of the modern 2d graphic engine [Skia.org](https://Skia.org).
+This text image generator's renderer is based on [skia-python](https://github.com/kyamagu/skia-python), which is a python binding to the modern 2d graphic engine [Skia.org](https://Skia.org).

 Currently, we support the following effects.
 - Fill